Hayle-HB/ecofarmIQ_AASTU/ReadMe.md

 ## Overview

-EcoFarmIQ is a comprehensive smart agriculture management system that combines IoT technology, machine learning, and real-time monitoring to optimize farm operations.
-The system provides automated irrigation, fertilization, and environmental monitoring while offering insights through an intuitive web interface.
+EcoFarmIQ is a comprehensive smart agriculture management system that combines IoT technology, machine learning, and real-time monitoring to optimize crop selection and farm operations.
+The system provides intelligent crop recommendations, automated irrigation, and environmental monitoring, all accessible through an intuitive web interface.

 ### System Architecture